As an Amazon Associate I earn from qualifying purchases.

 - Plan ahead and make Egg cups.
 I have a recipe for Mediterranian Pesto Egg Cups.

-Now that you have enjoyed breakfast, here some meal idea for lunch and dinner.
-While camping I try to be as simple as possible if I want to really not have to worry about food.
+Now that you have enjoyed breakfast, here are some keto camping meal ideas for lunch and dinner.
+While camping I try to be as simple as possible.

 Camping Skewer Meals

 Cooking on sticks can be fun.
 These can even be prepped ahead of time and placed into a ziplock bag with marinade.
-Pick your favorite meat and veggies and stick them up!
+Pick out your favorite camping foods of meat and veggies and stick them up!

 - Steak with onions and mushrooms.